Go to content

 Step 2

-Close the Kokko lid and open the upper chimney to reach 150°C. Once the desired temperature has been reached, close 2/3 of the bottom hatch and 2/3 of the top chimney to maintain a stable temperature.
+Close the Kokko lid and open the chimney at the top to reach 150°C. Once the desired temperature is reached, close the bottom vent by 2/3 and the chimney at the top by 2/3 to maintain a stable temperature.

 Grilled beef ribs with kamado